jasminekay505/HW-3-Password-Generator/README.md

 # HW-3-Password-Generator

-This application is a random password generator based on criteria entered by the user. when the "Generate Password" button is clicked:
+This application is a random password generator based on criteria entered by the user.
+When the "Generate Password" button is clicked:

 - The user is prompted to input the length of password they desire (between 8-128 characters).